 If you are considered a tax resident in Portugal you will need to define if and how to pay taxes on your gain on cryptocurrencies, especially when you sell them.
 Therefore, after a long discussion on the matter about the taxation of cryptocurrencies in IRS, the Portuguese Tax Authority decided in 2016 the following:

 They only discussed the income sourced on the capital gain from buying and selling the crypto coins, so their first step was to understand what a cryptocurrency is exactly, and they have concluded that they are not technical “currency”, because they are not accepted in the current and normal market in Portugal or can be commonly accepted “as currency”.

 The second step was to analyze if the Gain you earn from selling the cryptocurrencies fits in any of the income categories the Portuguese Tax Law compromises.
-To be easier it could be one of the three income categories: Capital Yield (“E” type), Capital Gains (“G” type), or Self-employed Worker (“B Type”).
+To be easier, it could be one of the three income categories: Capital Yield (“E” type), Capital Gains (“G” type), or Self-employed Worker (“B Type”).

-Category G (Capital Gains) – For this purposes, it is considered capital gains the closed list that is established on the Personal Income Tax Code (Código do IRS), and since Cryptocurrency trading is not one of the events that the Portuguese law considers to constitute capital gain, therefore is not taxed as if it were.
+Category G (Capital Gains) – For this purpose, it is considered capital gains the closed list that is established on the Personal Income Tax Code (Código do IRS), and since Cryptocurrency trading is not one of the events that Portuguese law considers to constitute capital gain, therefore is not taxed as if it were.